moebiussurfing/ofxColourLoversHelper/README.md

 The core of this add-on is https://github.com/borg/ofxColourLovers.
 Thanks to **@borg**!

-I just added some methods to help integrate into my projects/addons.
+I just added some methods to help integrate *ColourLovers* into my projects/add-ons.
 Switched from *ofxUI* to *ofxImGui* and better user control.
 Switched from *ofxHttpUtils* to *ofxHTTP* to fix *Colour Lover API* CloudFlare updates.